eclipse-archived/ceylon-lang.org/documentation/1.3/reference/tool/config.md

 #### `MAVEN` repository

-The remote repository points to the official Maven module repository that contains so much of the Java eco system's finest contributions.
+The remote repository points to the official Maven module repository that contains so much of the Java ecosystem's finest contributions.
 By default this is `maven:`.

 <!-- lang:none -->
     [repository "MAVEN"]